ontio/ontology-java-sdk/src/main/java/com/github/ontio/ontid/how to use.md

-# How to Use ONT ID 2.0?
+# How to Use Ontology Verifiable Credential 2.0?

 ![roles](./roles.png)

-As the illustration above, there are three roles in the ONTID 2.0 protocol: owner, issuer, verifier.
+As the illustration above, there are three roles in the Ontology Verifiable Credential 2.0 protocol: owner, issuer, verifier.

 **Owner** holds some **verifiable credential** issued by the **issuer**.
 In the other hands, owner create some **verifiable presentation** by consolidating multi
 **verifiable credential**.
 Owner spread these presentations at somewhere, and **verifier** would verify them to confirm they are valid or not.